-WARNING - The cutting edge may move without warning when Autos is engaged.
-These sudden movements could cause injury to anyone near the cutting edge, or damage to an unattended machine.
-Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the cutting edge.
+WARNING - The blade may move without warning when Autos is engaged.
+These sudden movements could cause injury to anyone near the blade, or damage to an unattended machine.
+Always put the system in Manual and engage the machine's park brake before you leave the machine, or when somebody is working near the blade.